winterland1989/mss/README.md

 }
 ```

-The keys are numbers and normalized to pencentage, so you can just write them in proportion.
+The keys are numbers that will be normalized to pencentage, so you can just write them in proportion.

 Other functions
 ---------------